Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 Tough is for the weak.
 I always calculate my decisions by making a cost-benefit analysis of the available options.
 Putting the benefit to the cost of the decision helps me greatly in breaking down the toughness of the decision and allows me to weigh the pros and cons easily.

-These HR interview questions for freshers test the comfortability of the many changes that the company will bring to your life.
+This HR interview question and answer for freshers tests the comfortability of the many changes that the company will bring to your life.
 The biggest is that it might ask you to move from your hometown to a completely different city in a different part of the country.

 Answer: